CoursePark/postgres-restore-from-s3/README.md

 	-e DUMP_OBJECT=_____ \ # path/object
 ```

-To limit the restore to a particular schema, the `SCHEMA` environment variable can be passed.
-Not the entire database will be dropped in the restore process so this will not preserve other schemas.
+To limit the restore to a particular schema, the `SCHEMA` environment variable can be passed. _Note_ that the entire database will be dropped in the restore process.
+This will not preserve other schemas.

 ```
     -e SCHEMA=_____ \ # public or other